huggingface/hub-docs/docs/hub/webhooks.md

 # Webhooks

 Webhooks are a foundation for MLOps related features.
-You can use this to auto-convert models, build community bots, or build CI/CD for your models, datasets, and Spaces.
+You can use them to auto-convert models, build community bots, or build CI/CD for your models, datasets, and Spaces.

-They allow you to react when new changes happen on specific repos or repos belonging to specific users / organizations (not just your repos, but any repo!).
+They allow you to listen for new changes on specific repos or repos belonging to particular users/organizations (not just your repos, but any repo!).

-You can configure the webhooks in your [settings](https://huggingface.co/settings/webhooks):
+You can create new webhooks and edit exiting ones in your webhooks [settings](https://huggingface.co/settings/webhooks):

 ![Settings of an individual webhook](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhook-settings.png)

-You can watch repo changes, discussions, and Pull requests and comments.
-You can even use a Space to react to webhooks!
+Webhooks can watch for repos updates, Pull requests, discussions, and new comments.
+It's even possible to create a Space to react to your webhooks!

 <!-- Todo: add a link to a guide with a real example -->

 ## Webhook Payloads

-After registering a webhook, you will be notified of events via an `HTTP POST` call on the specified URL.
+After registering a webhook, you will be notified of new events via an `HTTP POST` call on the specified target URL.
 The payload is encoded in JSON.

-You can check the last payloads sent in the activity tab of the webhook page, as well as replay webhooks:
+You can view the history of payloads sent in the activity tab of the webhook settings page, it's also possible to replay past webhooks for easier debugging:

 ![image.png](https://s3.amazonaws.com/moonup/production/uploads/1671034300077-61d2f90c3c2083e1c08af22d.png)